 Latest Update - Employment Drug Tests

 Companies are increasingly using oral fluid testing which results in higher detection rates of marijuana use.
 This may be attributed to the fact that urine specimen collection is generally unobserved while oral fluid specimens are collected when the candidate swabs his or her mouth while directly observed by the test administrator.

-Advances in oral fluid testing technology may be part of the reason for the jump in positive test results noted in the last year.
+Advances in oral fluid testing technology may be part of the reason for the jump in positive test results.

 DISCLAIMER: The information provided here is for guidance purposes only and is not legal advice.

 Use the search box to find exactly what you are looking for.